Hisui Sugiura: Professional life

-He became design department chief of Imperial School of Fine Arts (present Musashino Art University) in 1929.
+Sugiura became design department chief of Imperial School of Fine Arts (present Musashino Art University) in 1929.
 He is one of the founders of the Tama Teikoku Bijutsu Gakko (present Tama Art University) in 1935.

+Personal life and legacy

-His wife is Sugiura Suiko (1885-1960) who was a poet of the Araragi faction.
+His wife Sugiura Suiko (1885–1960) was a poet of the Araragi faction.
 She was influenced by Kitahara Hakushu.
+Sugiura died in 1965.
+Many of his works are stored at the National Museum of Modern Art, Tokyo and The Museum of Art, Ehime.
+An exhibit of his works toured in Japan in 2021 and 2022.